Marcio-Tiene/linx-code-chalenge/README.md

    $ npm run dev
    ```

-5. open the index.html file from the public folder in your browser one with a html server of your choice, I use the vscode live server.
+5. open the index.html file from the public folder in your browser or with a html server of your choice, I use the vscode live server.

 ### You can now use and modify the project at your discretion.